 Part 3- Clinical practice (30 questions)

-For specific information about the prerequisites for sitting for the WASM exam and the spectrum of topics covered see the WASM Curriculum posted on this website.
+For specific information about the prerequisites for sitting for the sleep specialist exam and the spectrum of topics covered see the Curriculum posted on this website.

 All questions will be multiple-choice.
 Some questions will refer to graphic illustrations and some will refer to case scenarios.
 Examples are provided below.